mlrun/mlrun/docs/secrets.md

 function.mount_secret("my-secret", "/mnt/secrets/")
 ```

-This will create two files in the function pod, called `/mnt/secrets/secret1` and `/mnt/secrets/secret2`.
+This creates two files in the function pod, called `/mnt/secrets/secret1` and `/mnt/secrets/secret2`.
 Reading these
-files will provide the values.
+files provides the values.
 It is possible to limit the keys mounted to the function - see the documentation
 of {py:func}`~mlrun.platforms.mount_secret` for more details.